byruzyayandy1/myCV/ckxu23lw308gnj1s1c7jtemy4.md

 - Rejected for Levi’s GenZ Youth Council, after the interview and had the feeling that I have already made it.

 - Rejected for BuyCoins Customer Success Associate role after chit-chatting with the Co-Founder.

-Didn’t find love until now 😩😩 ( anytime I try shooting a shot, I got rejected).
+- Didn’t find love until now 😩😩 ( anytime I try shooting a shot, I got rejected.
+Don't mind me, I am such a bubbly person).

 - Rejected for Charity Entrepreneurship Fellowship after being shortlisted.